JAEarly/MIL-for-Non-Markovian-Reward-Modelling/README.md

 Contains all the outputs that are not model files.
 Figures can be found in the `fig` directory; the majority are `.png` files, but some are saved as `.svg`.

-### PyTorch MIL

-Contains a backend Python library for MIL.
-To keep our experiment code separate from our existing pieces of work on MIL, the majority of the core MIL functionality is implemented in this package.
-The rest of our (project specific) code can be found in `src`.

 ### Results